rdong46/WordleFX/Jordle/README.md

 To run the application, make sure to complile each of the file.

+For the java file Words.java and Status.java, you will only need to run:
+**javac Filename.java** to compile.

-Here are the instructions to complile the javafx program:
+Here are the instructions to complile the javafx files:

-To compile a javafx program, run this command:
+To compile a javafx files, run this command:
 **javac --module-path javafx-sdk-11.0.2/lib/ --add- modules=javafx.controls FileName.java**
+Do this for the rest of the files.

 After compliling, run the Jordle.java file to run the program:
 To run a javafx program, run this command: